AsterExcrisys/evicting_cache/README.md

 │       └── RandomCache.java
 │
-├── Cache.java              # Interface that any and all caches implement ├── CacheBuilder.java       # Self-explanatory, used to easily build caches with different eviction strategies ├── CacheRecorder.java      # Self-explanatory, used to record core metrics of any type of cache ├── EvictionPolicy.java     # Enumeration that contains any and all types of eviction strategies
+├── Cache.java              # Interface that any and all caches implement ├── CacheEntry.java         # Interface that any and all cache entries implement ├── BasicCacheEntry.java    # Cache entry used by most implementations (has only the basic 'key' and 'value' fields) ├── PriorityCacheEntry.java # Cache entry used only by PriorityCache (has one additional 'priority' field) ├── ExpireCacheEntry.java   # Cache entry used only by ExpireCache (has two additional 'time' and 'unit' fields) ├── CacheBuilder.java       # Self-explanatory, used to easily build caches with different eviction strategies ├── CacheRecorder.java      # Self-explanatory, used to record core metrics of any type of cache ├── EvictionPolicy.java     # Enumeration that contains any and all types of eviction strategies